New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 4. Wait for it to dry and reapply if needed.

-5. Remover your lashes and continue with the usual steps (bending/rolling; measuring and eventually cutting them to size).
+5. Remove your lashes and continue with the usual steps (bending/rolling, measuring and eventually cutting them to size).

 6. Apply your magnetic lashes steadily with the applicator, starting from a corner, and put them in place.